 Finland and Nepal have maintained close relations for many decades, with emphasis on development cooperation.
 Finland has supported Nepal in such areas as forestry, water management and education since the 1980s.
 In cooperation with other donors, Finland is helping Nepal to achieve the Sustainable Development Goals of the UN and to become a medium-income country in the next few years.

 The objectives of Finland’s comprehensive activities in Nepal are described in the country strategy and the country programme, in which the focus is on development cooperation.
 The key objectives of the country strategy for the period 2021–2024 are as follows: reducing social inequality and supporting sustainable development, climate resilience, disaster preparedness and disaster recovery.
 The aim is also to diversify and promote the political and economic relations between Finland and Nepal.

-Objectives of Finland’s development cooperation with Nepal in the period 2021–2024
+Outcomes of Finland’s development cooperation with Nepal in the period 2021–2024

 In the period 2021–2024, Finland’s bilateral development cooperation with Nepal will focus on improving water management and sanitation services and supporting the education sector.
 All projects will also promote gender equality and social inclusion.
 Nepal will receive a total of EUR 56 million in aid from Finland between 2021 and 2024.

 During the previous programme period (2016–2019), Finland focused its support on access to clean water and sanitation services, development of education, and on improving the economic and political participation of women and vulnerable groups.

 Development cooperation between Finland and Nepal in the education sector

 With its development cooperation, Finland helps Nepal to develop a school system promoting economic equality and democracy, and inclusive education.